IncharaS/github-activity-dbt/README.md

-### **Project Title**:
-**Automated GitHub Activity Analytics Pipeline**
+###### **Automated GitHub Activity Analytics Pipeline**

----

 ### **Project Description**:

-The **GitHub Activity Analytics Pipeline** is a robust data processing and analysis system that tracks and analyzes GitHub event activities, such as pull requests, pushes, and issues.
-This project integrates several AWS and data engineering tools to automate the process of extracting, transforming, and loading (ETL) data into a cloud-based data warehouse (Snowflake) for advanced reporting and visualization in Tableau.
+The **Automated GitHub Activity Analytics Pipeline** is a robust data processing and analysis system that tracks and analyzes GitHub event activities, such as pull requests, pushes, and issues.
+This project integrates several AWS and data engineering tools to automate the process of extracting, transforming, and loading (ETL) data into a cloud-based data warehouse (**Snowflake**) for advanced reporting and visualization in **Tableau Public**.

 #### **ETL Pipeline Overview**:
 1. **Extract**: